Reading time: 8 minutes

 The signs to know that you are love-bombed:

-• They hold you in high praise and compliment you non-stop, even praising your dumb mistakes.
+- They hold you in high praise and compliment you non-stop, even praising your dumb mistakes.

-• They become overjoyed in your joys, overly concerned in your worries, and overly sad in your sorrows.
+- They become overjoyed in your joys, overly concerned in your worries, and overly sad in your sorrows.

-• They express their love for you early on and display public displays of affection (“touchy and feely”).
+- They express their love for you early on and display public displays of affection (“touchy and feely”).

-• They overwhelm you with extravagant gifts which make you feel indebted to them.
+- They overwhelm you with extravagant gifts, which make you feel indebted to them.

-• Their love gestures seem to come at you like a rapid-fire series of explosions, without letting you think deeply.
+- Their love gestures seem to come at you like a rapid-fire series of explosions, without letting you think deeply.

-• They invite you to exotic places for dinners and holidays and are reluctant to accept your no for an answer.
+- They invite you to exotic places for dinners and holidays and are reluctant to accept your no for an answer.

-• They behave like they have an excessive need for your emotional validation, are dependent on you for even small decisions, and are constantly seeking your attention.
+- They behave like they have an excessive need for your emotional validation, are dependent on you for even small decisions, and are constantly seeking your attention.

-• They always disregard your boundaries and explain them as romantic gestures.
+- They always disregard your boundaries and explain them as romantic gestures.

-• They communicate with you intensely and almost constantly, texting, calling, and messaging you at all hours of the day and night.
+- They communicate with you intensely and almost constantly, texting, calling, and messaging you at all hours of the day and night.

-• They keep love-bombing at an incessant pace, without respite or breathing space, and will often disappear if you ask them to slow down the dating or the wooing process.
+- They keep love-bombing at an incessant pace, without respite or breathing space, and will often disappear if you ask them to slow down the dating or the wooing process.

 FAQs

-1. Who invented the term “love bombing?”
+Who invented the term “love bombing?”

 During the 1970s, the Unification Church of the United States (a controversial cult known as the Moonies) originated the term “love bombing.”
 Margaret Singer, a psychology professor, reported on the topic in her 1996 book, Cults in Our Midst.

-Singer claimed that the Moonies employed love bombing to recruit followers.
+Singer claimed that the Moonies used love bombing to recruit followers.
 Cult leaders would persuade new members that they are loved, desired, and safe.
 After creating trust and dependency, they would begin the abuse process.

-2. Why love bombing is a red flag?
+Why love bombing is a red flag?

 Love bombing is a red flag because it hints at a veiled attempt to entice the victim, isolate them from their social networks, and finally control them.
+It forewarns of impending abuse and mistreatment if not stopped in its tracks.

-3. Do all narcissists love-bomb?
+Do all narcissists love-bomb?

 No. Research shows love bombers have low self-esteem.
 But neither all narcissists love bombers, nor all love bombers are narcissists.